 - Using The Video Call & Screen Share Features (Desktop)

-- Over to the right, you have the option to “Test Video” in order to make sure everything is working properly and your beautiful face comes through clearly.
-If you happen to be using the Discord browser app, you may need to enable camera access from the popup in order to successfully use the device.
+If you are using the Discord browser app rather than the standalone client, you may need to enable camera access from the popup in order to successfully use the device.

-- Click the Allow button to confirm everything is copacetic.
+If so, click the Allow button to confirm access.

 Adding Friends To Your “Call List”

-- From here, you can either click the username of the friend or, hover over their name which will display the option to begin a Video Call.
+- From here, either click the username of the friend or hover over their name which will display the option to begin a Video Call.

-Tap the triple dot icon at the top right of your screen while in a DM or Group Message and select Start Video Call from the options.
+If you are using the iOS or Android client, you can start a video call by tapping the triple-dot icon at the top right of your screen while in a DM or Group Message and selecting Start Video Call from the options.